UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-bestiary.md

 - Low intelligence, relies only on its ferocity.
 - Frequently attack settlements for food.

-## Giant Pike

-4 HP, 14 DEX, bite (d6+d6)

-- 10’ long, aggressive hunting fish.
-Dwell in deep lakes.
-- Use their great speed to surprise victims.

-## Giant Piranha

-3 HP, 12 DEX, bite (d8)

-- 5’ long piranhas with colorful scales.
-Live in rivers and attack anything in the water.
-- Dwell in large groups and overwhelm victims by swarming them.
-- Once it smells blood, it will not stop attacking.

-## Giant Rockfish

-5 HP, 1 Armor, 12 STR, spine (d6)

-- Spiny fish with rock-like scales.
-Live in saltwater.
-Normally passive, but attacks if disturbed.
-- Camouflages in rocks and coral formations.
-- Critical damage: The spines release a highly lethal poison (d8 extra STR damage).

 ## Giant, Stone

 12 HP, 2 Armor, 16 STR, 14 DEX, stone club (d10+d10)